-Applications for Community Projects will be accepted from March 1, 2019, through close of business on July 1, 2019.
+Applications for Community Projects will be accepted from April 1, 2022, through close of business (4:30 p.m.
+EDT) on September 1, 2022.

-- An original and one (1) copy of the standard Community Project Application must be submitted. - Activities described in the application will be checked to determine if they meet the fundability criteria as established in the Housing and Community Development Act. - Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
-The following requirements must be met, documented and submitted with the application: - Detailed Cost Estimate from a Certified Architect or a Licensed Professional Engineer.
+- A complete original standard Community Project Application must be submitted. - Activities described in the application will be checked to determine if they meet the fundability criteria as established in the Housing and Community Development Act. - 3.
+Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
+The following requirements must be met, documented and submitted with the application: - a.
+Detailed Cost Estimate from a Certified Architect or a Licensed Professional Engineer.
 Please be aware, we will only accept Detailed Cost Estimates from the appropriate professional. - b.
 Documentation of meeting the citizen participation requirements must be met as referenced in Section III. - c.
 Authorizing Resolution to submit the project must be included.
 The Resolution must be signed by the applicant's CEO, dated and attested. - d.
 All funding Commitment Letters; if cash, please attach a bank statement; if loan, please attach proof of commitment from a lending institution. (if applicable) - e.
 The eClearinghouse Review must be completed and endorsed as referenced in Section III. - f.
 Applicant must have determination of eligibility for listing on the National Register of Historic Places from Kentucky Heritage Council and approval from the State Historic Preservation Officer.

 - g.
 Letter signed by the applicant CEO stating how the applicant has met threshold requirements as stated in Section III. - h.
 The HUD-2880, Applicant/Recipient Disclosure/Update Report. - i.
-Projects containing water and sewer activities are required to have an approval letter from the Water Infrastructure Branch of the Division of Water (DOW) ensuring that the activities are included in all required planning documents (e.g. Wastewater Facilities Plans (WWFP), Asset Inventory, or the Kentucky Water Management Plans (KWMP)).
+Projects containing water and sewer activities must meet all Kentucky Division of Water (DOW) planning requirements.
+Proposed projects must be included in facility planning documents required by DOW such as: Kentucky Water Management Plans (KWMP), Wastewater Facilities Plans (WWFP) or Asset Inventory.
+A letter from the Water Infrastructure Branch of DOW approving the relevant plan is required, if applicable.
 Said approval letter must be dated within one (1) year of application submission.
 For information on these plans, contact:

-Russell Neal, Supervisor Wastewater Planning Section Phone: (502)782-7026 j.
-Projects containing water and sewer activities are encouraged to submit a letter from the Division of Water (DOW) approving plans and specifications (plans and specification approvals are good for a period of two (2) years).
+Russell Neal, Supervisor Wastewater Planning Section Phone: (502)782-7026

+- j.
+Projects containing water and sewer activities are encouraged to submit a letter from the Division of Water (DOW) approving plans and specifications (plans and specification approvals are good for a period of two (2) years). - k.
+Copy of approval letter from Housing Building and Construction (HBC), if applicable.